madgik/exareme2/documentation/algorithms-user-guide.md

 Let's break down the steps one by one.
 We'll begin by writing a simple algorithm for computing the mean of a single variable.
 This algorithm will be written as a simple python script, running on a single machine.
-The purpose of this exercise is to lustrate how an algorithm is decomposed into local and global steps, and how the flow coordinates these steps.
+The purpose of this exercise is to illustrate how an algorithm is decomposed into local and global steps, and how the flow coordinates these steps.
 Later, we'll add the necessary ingredients in order to be able to run the algorithm in an actual federated environment, using Exareme.